thanhnguyen-aws/verify-rust-std/doc/src/challenges/0021-str-pattern-pt2.md

 - `strip_suffix`
 - `trim_end_matches`
 These functions accept a pattern as input, then call [into_searcher](https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html#tymethod.into_searcher) to create a [Searcher](https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html#associatedtype.Searcher) for the pattern.
 They use this `Searcher` to perform their desired operations (split, find, etc.).
-Those functions are implemented in (library/core/src/str/mod.rs), but the core of them is the searching algorithms which are implemented in (library/core/src/str/pattern.rs).
+Those functions are implemented in (library/core/src/str/mod.rs), but the core of them are the searching algorithms which are implemented in (library/core/src/str/pattern.rs).

 ### Assumptions